 The badge’s simple design was suggested by the ship.
 It is a traditional craving of the head of a Māori warrior coloured red ochre, a colour traditionally used on many Māori carvings.
 The Department of Māori Affairs also provided input into the design which was approved in March 1951.
 Tutira is also a lake on the East Coast of the North Island.

-Tutira Upolo Pipi – Tutira the place where the head are softened or broken
+Tutira Upoko Pipi – Tutira the place where the head are softened or broken

 R.J.
 McDougall, New Zealand Naval Vessels, Wellington: Government Printing Office, 1989, p.
 38. Note Howard calls it Morlech.